daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 {% include bp.spectrography/clustered_data.html %}

 {: .box-note}
-**Note:** If you like these plots, look into [Plotly](https://plotly.com/python/) which allows you to save interactive plots as html files.
+**Note:** Try moving the plot around, zooming in, and clicking on legend entries.
+If you like these plots, look into [Plotly](https://plotly.com/python/) which allows you to save interactive plots as html files.

+I did this by transforming the data into the frequency domain where high and low frequencies could easily be seen using the short-time-Fourier-transform, which essentially takes the normal Fourier transform but on a rolling window, thus trading temporal certainty for spectral certainty.
+That spectrogram looked like this

+{% include bp.spectrography/spectrogram.html %}

+This plot shows the energy in each frequency at a given time.
+From here, the dominant frequencies were drawn out by simply finding the frequency with the most energy (the most yellow on the plot) at a certain time, and plotted.

+{% include bp.spectrography/dominant_frequency_plot.html %}

+It would be simple to draw a line to separate out the high frequency from the low frequency data; however, that would neglect the temporal separation of the different sections of data.
+Thus, DBSCAN clustering was used to temporally and spectrally cluster the data.

+{% include bp.spectrography/clustered_dominant_frqeuencies.html %}

+Once the hyperparameters were tuned, the DBSCAN algorithm did an excellent job segmenting the data into different clusters.
+The identified clusters were then mapped onto the original data, and the final plot shown above was created.

+# Introduction

 ## Context
 I'm not going to go too in depth here regarding what testing GE was doing.
 However, the data was from a wear test rig where different samples of material were rubbed against each other and properties such as load and displacement were recorded.
 This data could be used to help describe material properties to let engineers predict the life of different gas turbine components.
 In this case, there were low-frequency, high-amplitude sections of the data interspersed between high-frequency, low-amplitude sections.
 If you need a refresher on those, [check this out](https://www.mathsisfun.com/algebra/amplitude-period-frequency-phase-shift.html).